Mnemonic major system: History

-There is a reasonable historical possibility that the roots of the Major System are entangled with older systems of shorthand.
-It is certainly the case that the underlying structure of the Major System has a direct overlap with Gregg shorthand, which was a popular shorthand system in the late 1800s and early 1900s.
+There is a possibility that the roots of the Major System are entangled with older systems of shorthand.
+It is possible that the underlying structure of the Major System overlaps with Gregg shorthand, a popular shorthand system in the late 1800s and early 1900s.

 Practice

 Memory feats centered around numbers can be performed by experts who have learned a 'vocabulary' of at least one image for each 1 and 2-digit number, as these can then be combined to form narratives.
 Learning a vocabulary of 3-digit numbers is harder, because ten times more images need to be learned for each extra digit.
 Many mnemonists, however, can use a set of over 1000 images.

 The combination of images into a narrative is easier to do rapidly than forming a coherent grammatical sentence.
 This pre-memorisation and practice at forming images reduces the time required to think up a good imaginary object while creating a strong memorable impression of it.
 The best words for this purpose are usually nouns, especially those for distinctive objects such as those which make strong impressions on a variety of senses (e.g. "Lime" for 53, as its taste, smell, colour, and even texture are distinctive) or which move (e.g. "arrow" for 4).
 For basic proficiency, a large vocabulary of image words is not really necessary, since when the table above is reliably learned, it is easy to form your own words ad hoc.